-The first time we made Transylvanian stockpot, we double the batch which meant we used an entire package of bacon…tweeeeeeeeeeeelve ounces of bacon AH AH AH AH AHHHHH (sweet Count Von Count, not a whole package of bacon)!
+The first time we made Transylvanian stockpot, we made a double batch, which meant we used an entire package of bacon…tweeeeeeeeeeeelve ounces of bacon AH AH AH AH AHHHHH (sweet Count Von Count, not a whole package of bacon)!
 We ended up eating stock pot for a week and a half straight…breakfast included.
-The recipe is terrific whether or not you’re a child of the paleo lifestyle and I have modified it to be a little more realistic…no offence, Mark S., but that much bacon should not be consumed in soup form, I don’t care who you are.

 - 1 large yellow onion chopped

 - 1-1/2 pounds turkey Italian sausage either ground or cased works*

 In a large pot or Dutch Oven, heat oil over medium.
 Sauté the chopped onion until very fragrant and nearly translucent.